systematic-magic/aop/front matter.rst

 	|	:sample:`Author Name, email:` :und:`email@address.com`

-	- Check that there are no comma (,) or "or" or other separators between several corresondence lines:
+	- Check that there are no commas (,) or "or" or other separators between several correspondence lines:

 	|	:sample:`Author Name One, email:` :und:`emailone@address.com`
 	|	:sample:`Author Name Two, email:` :und:`emailtwo@address.com`

-	- Check that email addresses are separated by comma, if one author has few email addresses:
+	- Check that email addresses are separated by a comma, if one author has few email addresses:

 	|	:sample:`Author Name, email:` :und:`emailone@address.com`, :und:`emailtwo@address.com`